From augmented procurement to autonomous procurement, in this article, we’ll take a brief journey of the evolution of procurement.

 The bot platform comes pre-configured with numerous intelligent functions (think of them as botlets) which can be used to configure any bot specific to customer’s needs resulting in a one-of-its-kind configurable AI platform.

-Each bot leverages cutting-edge technologies like AI, ML (Machine Learning), RPA, etc. as per the requirement for its particular task.
-With appropriate training, the bots can be launched to perform basic, routine functions without human intervention thereby paving the way for autonomous procurement.
+Each bot leverages cutting-edge technologies like AI, ML (Machine Learning) etc. as per the requirement for its particular task.
+With appropriate training, the bots can be launched to perform basic, routine functions without human intervention, thereby paving the way for autonomous procurement.

-We at Zycus have taken the first step towards a new era of AI powered procurement processes.
+Finally, we at Zycus have taken the first step towards a new era of AI-powered autonomous procurement processes.

 To know more about our journey, click here.